Welcome to today's edition of the Rush 24-7 podcast.

 That only happens when a white person, a white Hispanic pulls the trigger.

-When I heard about this deputy prime minister commenting on this, I went, wanted to see what they were saying in the Australian newspapers.
+When I heard about this Deputy Prime Minister commenting on this, I went, wanted to see what they were saying in the Australian newspapers.

-But this story in the Herald Sun had some of the earliest and most complete reporting on the case, and this story also makes points that no one in the U.S. drive-by media will make, such as what appears to be the involvement of the shooters in the Crips.
+And this story also makes points that no one in the U.S. drive-by media will make, such as what appears to be the involvement of the shooters in the Crips.

-Apparently the shooters either idolized and held in great reverence, role models, if you will, the Crips or else they were members.
+Apparently, the shooters either idolized and held in great reverence, role models, if you will, the Crips, or else they were members.

 Their Facebook pages.